SiteQ8/M365-Defender-Hunting/Contributing-Guide.md

 # Contributing to M365-Defender-Hunting-MENA

 Thank you for your interest in contributing to this repository!
-This guide will help you understand how to contribute effectively to our collection of Microsoft 365 Defender hunting queries for the MENA region.
+This guide will help you understand how to contribute effectively to our collection of Microsoft 365 Defender hunting queries.

 ## 📋 Contribution Guidelines